RyuuSlayer/AC-1.7.3/README.md

 ## Setup
 Run the following command, replacing "idea" with the command your specific ide if you are not using intelliJ:

+Note: If you do this using cmd in the projects folder do "gradlew", not "./gradlew".

 ```
 ./gradlew idea
 ```